 Pyeloplasty (Kidney Tube Reconstruction for UPJ Obstruction) Postoperative Instructions

-Patients typically stay in the hospital overnight for monitoring, intravenous fluids and pain management.
+Patients typically stay in the hospital for 24 hours for monitoring, intravenous fluids and pain management.

 After anesthesia, begin with clear liquids.
 You may take what you like to eat or drink.
 Depending on how you feel the following day, you may resume your normal diet.
 The appetite may be diminished the first several days at home.
 Drink plenty of water and avoid heavy meals.

 Be sure to walk at least six times per day.
 This helps prevents blood clots in the legs, which can travel to the lung and become life-threatening.
 You may take walks outside.
 You may go up and down stairs.
 Your energy will return over the course of four to six weeks.
 You should avoid strenuous activity for 6-8 weeks.
 This includes activities such as running, tennis, lifting weights, etc. You should avoid carrying anything over fifteen pounds for 6-8 weeks.

 During surgery, you will have a Foley catheter placed in your bladder.
 A Foley catheter is a tube that carries urine from your bladder to the outside of your body into a bag.
 This urinary catheter will stay in place until your body heals.
 The catheter is typically removed the morning after surgery.
 It may need to be replaced if the bladder is slow to start functioning after anesthesia.